marky224/Active-Directory-Domain-Controller-Provisioning/ad-domain-join/readme.md

 # Active Directory Domain Join Automation

-This folder contains PowerShell and/or shell scripts to automate the process of joining Windows and Linux PCs to the Active Directory (AD) domain created by the main project (e.g., `msp.local`).
+This folder contains PowerShell and shell scripts to automate the process of joining Windows and Linux PCs to the Active Directory (AD) domain created by the main project (e.g., `msp.local`).
 These scripts are designed for Managed Service Providers (MSPs) to streamline client workstation integration into a newly provisioned AD environment.

 ## Contents